-The Board met at 4:30 p.m. on Wednesday, June 18, 2008, at Eastern Idaho Technical College for Executive Session.
+The Board met at 4:40 p.m. on Wednesday, June 18, 2008, at Eastern Idaho Technical College for Executive Session.
+A roll call of members was taken.
+Members Hall, Agidius, Terrell, Thilo, Westerberg, and State Superintendent Luna were present.